popaul77/Convert-images/README.md

 https://github.com/shakiba/svgexport<br>
 https://github.com/svg/svgo

-It will be good to create a menu to facilitate the use of these functions.
+A menu allows you to use the functions. <br>
+An images folder is used to test the correct operation of the scripts.

 jpg